 1. FUN & Flavor Is ALWAYS First

-There are a number of reasons that we’re so focused on freshly milled flour, but having fun and boosting flavor are at the top of the list—we want to make food that tastes great and enjoy doing it!
+We’re focused on freshly milled flour for many reasons, but having fun and boosting flavor are at the top of the list.
+We want to make food that tastes great and enjoy doing it!
 Freshly milled flour results in more flavorful, nuanced breads and pastries, with more intense aromas (which is important, as smell plays a dominant role in our perception of flavors!) and even more intense colors.
-Also, since the oils of the grain’s germ (more on this later) are included in the fresh flour, the resulting breads and pastries are often relatively more tender (think about how the addition of a fat, like oil or butter can make for more tender baked goods).
+Also, since the oils of the grain’s germ (more on this later) are included in the fresh flour, the resulting breads and pastries are often relatively more tender.
+(Think about how the addition of a fat, like oil or butter can make for more tender baked goods.)
 Milling our own flours also gives us an opportunity to play with our food, so to speak.
 We can create new culinary experiences with the wide spectrum of grains that are out there.
 We embrace baking with a sense of adventure, while seeking bigger flavors!